AmethystAPI/BinSync-1.21.0.3/Project Squad/Planning/Beta A Kanban.md

 - [ ] Rethink how room barriers look #design
 - [ ] Rethink how loot is aquired #design
-- [ ] Encourage players to enter into the midst of enemies #design
 - [ ] Sound Fx #polish
 - [ ] Music #polish